Estimated reading time: 8 minutes

 This job is simple and quick.
 It involves putting a sticky barrier around the trunk of the tree.
 This stops crawling insects from climbing into the tree without trapping or harming them.

-It only takes a couple of minutes per tree and is one of the most important jobs we do for trees where the main fruit-eating pest are earwigs and garden weevils.
+It only takes a couple of minutes per tree and is one of the most important jobs we do for trees where the main fruit-eating pests are earwigs and garden weevils.
 This particularly applies to cherries and nectarines.

 One of the tricks we’ve learned over the years is—don’t put it off!